Last updated: 2019-03-26 (Last changes: branch version)

 Important changes (2018-06-22): These instructions and the addon repository layout have been highly modified.
 Please review the updated sections below.

-SCIPIO ERP offers a number of addons available for enterprise clients as well as through SCIPIO Store.
+Scipio ERP offers a number of addons available for enterprise clients as well as through Scipio ERP Store.
 These include functional Addons for social media, web integration and payment providers, as well as alternative backend and frontend Themes.

 The official way to integrate addons into your project is using the Git version control system, which allows to customize the addons while maintaining the ability to merge changes from upstream if needed.
 It is possible to manually drop-in the addons into the project, but this is rarely appropriate except for demoing purposes.

 We provide access to Git repositories for the addons.
 Upon placing an order for an addon or receiving enterprise access, you will be provided with a Scipio ERP Gitlab account, a way to add an SSH key to your account, and a link to the Git repository for the addon.

 - Git 2.0 or greater command line client or equivalent (commands may run on older versions, but not recommended) – to determine, run:

 git --versionNOTE: Git 2.7 or later is highly recommended

 - An SSH agent loaded with your SSH key

 - A copy or forked project of Scipio ERP – cloned from Github, the Scipio ERP Gitlab, your own mirror or the address of your forked project

 - For the git-addons script: Bash v4 or higher (Linux/Mac; for Windows, Git Bash or Cygwin may need to be used)